jhthorsen/mojo-run3/README.md

     $fh = $run3->handle($name);

-Returns a file handle or undef from `$name`, which can be "stdin", "stdout", "stderr" or "pty".
+Returns a file handle or undef for `$name`, which can be "stdin", "stdout", "stderr" or "pty".
 This method returns the write or read "end" of the file handle depending if it is called from the parent or child process.